 From the farmhouse to the White House, vegetable gardening has captured the imagination and attention of seasoned as well as novice gardeners across the nation.
-While the President and the First Family have grand plans for their 1,100-square-foot vegetable garden, urban and suburban families can catch this veggie fever but funnel their energies into a productive small-space garden.
+Urban and suburban families alike can catch this veggie fever but funnel their energies into a productive small-space garden.

 Select the Space